knoph-dev/knoph-dev/README.md

 ## 🌍 About Me

-I'm **Knoph O. Ayieko**, a Kenyan-born tech enthusiast who thrives in both system administration and full-stack software development.
+I'm **Knoph-Dev**, a Kenyan-born tech enthusiast who thrives in both system administration and full-stack software development.
 My passion is to build, secure, and optimize digital solutions — from designing backend infrastructure to crafting intuitive user interfaces.
 I believe in merging clean code, resilient systems and local context with global standards to deliver tools that empower people and communities.